 Once they get comfortable with the mechanics of curls and presses, however, things get a little dull.
 After all, no matter how much you spice up a curl it is still essentially the same move.

-In this post, we are going to lay out some of the main benefits of cable training, their edge over free weight training, and give some practical advice for adding them to home gyms.
+In this post, we are going to lay out some of the main benefits of pully machine training, their edge over free weight training, and give some practical advice for adding them to home gyms.

-Cable machines naturally guide the user into the correct form when performing reps, thus lessening the risk of injury through improper technique.
+Cable training will naturally guide the user into the correct form when performing reps, thus lessening the risk of injury through improper technique.
 The system of pulleys reduces the impact of the weight on the joints, thus making it a low impact form of strength training.

 This is why it is ideal for anyone with pre-existing conditions or age-related joint problems or…anyone who wants to protect their joints!
 Cables are so safe they are even recommended for use in rehabilitation.
 The pulleys smoothening of each rep also makes it an overall more pleasant feeling rep.